 All Faculty, Staff and Students are required to enter your network ID and network password to access the Library’s electronic resources from off campus.

 Your network ID is the first part of your Prairie View A&M University e-mail address (your network id is the part before the @ on your e-mail address) and your password is your e-mail password.

 In this example; “jbcoleman” would be the network ID

-All current registered students, faculty and staff have assigned an e-mail accounts.
-If you do know your Prairie View e-mail address or need help you may call the Prairie View Help Desk 24/7 at (936) 261-2525.
+All current registered students, faculty and staff have assigned PVAMU e-mail accounts.
+If you do not know your Prairie View e-mail address or need help, you may call the Prairie View Help Desk 24/7 at (936) 261-2525.
 More information from IT Services.